Skip to main content

 • poor eyesight, inappropriate glasses

-• medication that can lead to dizziness – older people on four or more different types of medication have an increased risk of falling
+• medication that can lead to dizziness – people on four or more different types of medication have an increased risk of falling

-Look out for trip hazards
+Look out for environmental hazards

 Slippery floors